salesforce/DialogStudio/README.md

 # DialogStudio: Towards Richest and Most Diverse Unified Dataset Collection and Instruction-Aware Models for Conversational AI

 ## News!
+* [Version 1.0.1] Aug 1, 2023.
+We have resolved minor issues in a few dialogues, added prompts for selected knowledge-grounded dialogues, and made updates to SODA and ShareGPT datasets.

-* [Initial Release] July 2023, we're thrilled to the initial release of the largest unified Dialog dataset collection.
+* [Initial Release] July 2023.
+We're thrilled to the initial release of the largest unified Dialog dataset collection.
 The full list of all available datasets is [here](./Dataset_Stats.csv).

 ## Contents